onnx/onnx/docs/Operators.md

         Normalized = Div(X, SqrtRMS)
         ```
         where `normalized_axes` is `[axis, ..., rank of X - 1]`.
 The variables `RMS` stand for root mean square,
-        The second stage then scales and shifts the outcome of the first stage using:
+        The second stage then scales the outcome of the first stage using:
         ```
         Y= Mul(Normalized, Scale)
         ```